 Propane space heaters are safe to use, but you will want a thorough understanding of potential dangers.
-These safety issues are critical to understand.
+These safety issues are critical to understanding.

 When a space heater is running, it consumes oxygen in the air.
 As the oxygen is used up, it’s replaced by carbon monoxide.
-If this occurs in a tent, the people inside can become dizzy, confused and will eventually pass out.
+If this occurs in a tent, the people inside can become dizzy and confused and eventually pass out.
 If too much time passes without fresh air, death can occur!

-Follow the instructions above for determining the correct number of BTIs for the size of your tent.
+Follow the instructions above to determine the correct number of BTIs for the size of your tent.
 Avoid using a heater that is too powerful for the size of the tent.
 Also, make sure the tent is adequately ventilated.